jcruz0x/chargen/bookdata/md/by-popular-demand.md

 You can always find a place to perform, usually in an inn or tavern but possibly with a circus, at a theater, or even in a noble's court.
-At such a place, you receive free lodging and food of a modest or comfortable standard (depending on the quality of the establishment), as long as you perform each night.
-In addition, your performance makes you something of a local figure.
+You receive free lodging and food as long as you perform each night.
+Your performance makes you something of a local figure.
-When strangers recognize you in a town where you have performed, they typically take a liking to you.
+Strangers recognize and like you in a town where you have performed.